Registration with Accessibility Services

 If you do not register with Accessibility Services, you will not be able to receive formal accommodations.
 It is recommended that you register with Accessibility Services once you have accepted your program offer to have access to your accommodations.
 If you find that your accommodations are not necessary or need to be adjusted once school begins, you can discuss changes with Accessibility Services.

 It is never too late to register with Accessibility Services or to disclose your disability.
 The office is open year-round to support students and arrange accommodations.
 If a student registers with Accessibility Services midway through their post-secondary schooling, the office can help set up accommodations and services to assist students in their current or future courses.
 However, keep in mind – it can take time to arrange accommodations.
-In addition, post-secondary schools have deadlines for making exam accommodations and it is the student’s responsibility to be aware of those deadlines.
+In addition, post-secondary schools have deadlines for making exam accommodations, and it is the student’s responsibility to be aware of those deadlines.

 Haileybury Campus